 The revised A1 (we have moved this up from A2) incorporates also the current C4 (being polite and considerate), and C5 (acknowledging patients' individuality).

-Para 3 is from the current C5 which has been subsumed in this standard.
-In para 4, we've added physical and mental health and disability to the existing wording.
+In point 3.
+We've added physical and mental health and disability to the existing wording.

 Current guidance includes: